Witiko/scm-at-arqmath3/paper/main.md

     analogical reasoning and causal language modeling [@novotny2022when].
     To evaluate the impact of constrained positional weighting on math information retrieval, we trained `word2vec` models both with and without constrained positional weighting for every dataset.
-In the rest of the text, we refer to `word2vec` with and without constrained positional weighting as *positional `word2vec`* and *non-positional `word2vec`* for brevity.
+For brevity, we refer to `word2vec` with and without constrained positional weighting as *positional `word2vec`* and *non-positional `word2vec`* in the rest of the paper.

 Deep transformer models